akpw/Obj-C-FusionTables/README.md

 # The Delegates
-After a brief glance on the e.g. delete table code above, one question is probably "where the heck is the table ID coming from? some property, or what?"
+After a brief glance on e.g. the Delete Table code above, one question might probably be "OK but where the heck is the table ID coming from? some property or what?"
 Well, as ```FTTable``` class is a representation of a stateless web resource a more logical way of handling parametrization is via a delegate.
 The ```FTTable``` delegate is defined as follows:

 ````
 @protocol FTDelegate <NSObject>